Relative Calabi-Yau structures and ice quivers with potential: A Darboux theorem for relative Calabi--Yau structures

-between pseudo-compact dg algebras, where $z_B$ is an $l_B$-central indeterminate of degree $2-d$ and $z_A$ is an $l_A$-central indeterminate of degree $1-d$ whose annihilator is $l_B$.
-The topology of both pseudo-compact graded algebras are the product topology.
-The unit and the augmentation maps of both augmented pseudo-compact graded algebras are the natural ones.
+between pseudocompact dg algebras, where $z_B$ is an $l_B$-central indeterminate of degree $2-d$ and $z_A$ is an $l_A$-central indeterminate of degree $1-d$ whose annihilator is $l_B$.
+The topology of both pseudocompact graded algebras are the product topology.
+The unit and the augmentation maps of both augmented pseudocompact graded algebras are the natural ones.
 The differential of $T_{l_B}(F\oplus R\oplus z_B\, l_B)$ is determined by

 The differential of $T_{l_A}(F\oplus N\oplus z_A\, l_{\ol{A}})$ is determined by